apolopena/gitpod-phpmyadmin/README.md

 * Preconfigured yet fully customizable [LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) or [LEMP](https://lemp.io/) stack
 * Full debugging capabilities

-This readme is a work in progress and an adaptation from [`gitpod-laravel-starter` v1.3.0](https://github.com/apolopena/gitpod-laravel-starter)  so ignore references to the laravel framework as this functionality has been removed.
-Some of the information found that perrtains to laravel will pertain to this project as well.
+This readme is a work in progress and an adaptation from [`gitpod-laravel-starter` v1.3.0](https://github.com/apolopena/gitpod-laravel-starter) so please ignore references to the laravel framework for now as that functionality has been removed.
+Some of the information found that pertains to laravel will pertain to this project as well.

 If you want to jump right in to [setting up a project](https://github.com/apolopena/gitpod-laravel-starter/wiki/Setup) then have a look at the wiki [setup page](https://github.com/apolopena/gitpod-laravel-starter/wiki/Setup).